Fall 2013 – Summer 2014

 Biology is the study of living things at the molecular, cellular, organismal, and ecosystem levels.
 It deals with fundamental questions such as the origin and evolution of plants and animals, interactions between living organisms and their environment, mechanisms of embryonic development, structure, and function of the living cell and individual molecules within it, molecular basis of inheritance, biochemical, and genetic basis of human diseases, and how the brain and the nervous system control behaviour.
 The study of biology also has vast practical applications.
 The knowledge, methods, and concepts developed through research in the various fields of biology are applied extensively in agriculture, medicine, pharmaceutical development, biotechnology, genetic engineering, environmental protection, and wildlife management.

-The Department of Biology offers a Liberal program, a Major program, Joint Majors with Computer Science and with Mathematics, an Honours program, a Minor program, a Minor concentration in Science for Arts students, and a Biology Major option in Quantitative Biology.
+The Department of Biology offers a Liberal program, a Major program, Joint Majors with Computer Science and with Mathematics, an Honours program, a Minor program, a Minor concentration in Science for Arts students, a Biology Major option in Quantitative Biology, as well as major and minor concentrations in the B.A. & Sc.

 The programs in Biology offer students an opportunity to gain knowledge in more than one area of biology and they provide a broader training than the more specialized programs in Biochemistry, Microbiology, Physiology, or Anatomy and Cell Biology.
-Nevertheless, or perhaps as a consequence, many of our graduates continue on to M.D. programs and successful careers in health care and delivery.
+Many of our graduates continue on to M.D. programs and successful careers in health care.
 A B.Sc. degree in Biology also prepares students for a wide range of employment opportunities, including entry to professional schools in veterinary science, dentistry, agriculture, nursing, education, and library science.
 It provides a solid background for students who are interested in careers related to environmental protection, wildlife management, biotechnology, and the pharmaceutical industry.
 A B.Sc. degree in Biology often leads to postgraduate studies at the M.Sc. and Ph.D. levels, and then on to research careers in universities, research institutes, hospitals, and industrial or governmental laboratories.

 The Department of Biology has well-equipped teaching laboratories located in the Stewart Biology Building, and research labs located in the Stewart Biology Building and the Bellini Life Sciences Building.
 Much of the Department's research space has been renovated or newly constructed in the last several years thanks to extensive support from the Canadian Foundation for Innovation, the Ministère de la développement économique, innovation, et exploration du Québec, and the generosity of private benefactors.
 Our undergraduates are encouraged to take advantage of these facilities by pursuing independent research projects, either as 3-, 6-, and 9-credit stand-alone courses or as part of the Honours program.
 Department members carry out research in areas of molecular biology, cell biology, ecology, animal behaviour, developmental biology, bioinformatics, neurobiology, marine biology, plant biology, and evolution.
 The Department also includes many associate faculty members, many of whom are located in McGill-affiliated teaching hospitals or in departments of the Faculty of Medicine, and others who are affiliated with the Redpath Museum, the McGill School of Environment, and remote sites such as the Smithsonian Tropical Research Institute (STRI) in Panama and the Bellairs Research Institute in Barbados.
 Field courses are given at STRI and Bellairs, at the nearby Gault Nature Reserve, and also at the Huntsman Marine Science Centre in New Brunswick.
 The Department is also a very active contributor to the Africa Field Study Semester.

-Inquiries about undergraduate programs should be directed to the Student Affairs Office, Room W3/25B, Stewart Biology Building, telephone 514-398-7045.
+Inquiries about undergraduate programs should be directed to the Student Affairs Office, Room W3/25, Stewart Biology Building, telephone 514-398-4109.

 Students interested in advanced studies in any biological discipline are strongly advised to develop their skills in computing as appropriate.
 As an aid to students wishing to specialize, key and suggested courses are listed by discipline.